Katharine McCormick: Women's rights activist

 Katharine's plea for gender equality was apparent from early on.
 As an undergraduate at MIT, she confronted administration officials.
-MIT required that women wear hats (fashionably spruced up with feathers).
-Katharine refused.
+MIT required that women wear hats at all times, including while at work.
+Katharine initially complied, then later refused.
 She argued that it was a fire hazard for feathered hats to be worn in laboratories.
 As a result, MIT's administration changed their policies.